Jackson Academy (Mississippi)

 Jackson Academy is a private school in Jackson, Mississippi founded by Loyal M. Bearrs in 1959.
-Bearss claimed he established the school to teach using an accelerated phonics program he developed, but the school remained completely racially segregated until 1986, including foregoing tax exemption in 1970 to avoid accepting Black students.
+Bearrs claimed he established the school to teach using an accelerated phonics program he developed, but the school remained completely racially segregated until 1986, even forgoing tax exemption in 1970 to avoid having to accept Black students.

-Today, the school enrolls nearly 1200 students in grades K3 through 12, and is one of the largest independent schools in Mississippi.
+Today, the school enrolls nearly 1200 students in grades K3 through 12, making it one of the largest independent schools in Mississippi.

 History

 In 1959, Loyal Bearss and ten families founded Jackson Academy, with the mission to teach children reading through the use of Bearss' phonics method, Beginning Phonics, developed while Bearss was working as a director of the speech and hearing clinic at University of Southern Mississippi, and as a faculty member at Millsaps College.

 By November 1960, JA was a private school corporation, jointly owned by the parents of its 49 students, and supervised by a board of directors elected from those parents.
 The school served kindergarten (then called primer) and first through fifth grade.

+By the early 1970’s the school offered classes up to the ninth grade.

+In the early 1980’s the school added classes to the twelfth grade.

 In 2008, JA started working towards becoming an Apple one-to-one environment.
 In 2014, the school was selected as an Apple Distinguished School, and maintains a 100% Apple Teacher certification, while providing all students in K5 through 12th grade with Apple devices for digital learning.

 The academy's board of trustees established the James Peter Jernberg, Jr. Scholars program in 2014.
 The scholarship provides up to full tuition and fees for several students a year, and is named for President Emeritus Peter Jernberg, who led the school from 1988 to 2014.